myhdl/myhdl/doc/source/manual/conversion.rst

 object, that replaces any previous binding.
 So in the example, the name *a* is bound a  number of different objects in sequence.

-The Verilog converter has to investigate name assignment and usage in MyHDL code, and to map names to Verilog variables.
+The converter has to investigate name assignment and usage in MyHDL code, and to map names to Verilog or VHDL objects.
 To achieve that, it tries to infer the type and possibly the bit width of each expression that is assigned to a name.

 Multiple assignments to the same name can be supported if it can be determined that a consistent type and bit width is being used in the assignments.
 This can be done for boolean expressions, numeric expressions, and enumeration type literals.
-In Verilog, the corresponding name is mapped to a single bit ``reg``, an ``integer``, or a ``reg`` with the appropriate width, respectively.

 In other cases, a single assignment should be used when an object is created.
 Subsequent value changes are then achieved by modification of an existing